Axotronics/mughup/project_structure.md

 ### Project Flow

-1. Make frontend in Kotlin
+1. Make frontend in Flutter
-2. Use firebase ML Kit in Kotlin
+2. Use firebase ML Kit in Flutter
-3. Kotlin makes request to Rake NLTK server & also stores images in our cloud server
+3. Flutter makes request to Rake NLTK server & also stores images in our cloud server
 4. Retrieve keywords to store them in DB
 5. We will use inbuilt speech recognition to convert speech to text
 6. Now make request to the rake server